-At a distance of 11 km from Kumta, 22 km from Gokarna, 31 km from Honavar, 59 km from Karwar and 56 km from Murudeshwar, Mirjan Fort is a beautiful fort located in the village of Mirjan on the west coast of the Uttara Kannada district in Karnataka.
+At a distance of 11 km from Kumta, 22 km from Gokarna, 31 km from Honavar, 59 km from Karwar and 56 km from Murudeshwar, Mirjan Fort is a beautiful fort located in the village of Mirjan near Gokarna.
+It is one of the most popular heritage places to visit in Gokarna.

-The Mirjan Fort has rich history and there are many versions on the origin of the fort.
-According to one version, the fort was built in 16th century by Chennabhairav Devi, Queen of Gersoppa, a subordinate of Vijayanagar kings.
-Rani Chennabhairav Devi was also known as the Pepper Queen.
+Mirjan Fort has a rich history and there are many versions of the origin of the fort.
+According to one version, the fort was built in the 16th century by Chennabhairav Devi, Queen of Gersoppa, a subordinate of Vijayanagar kings.
 Her reign was one of the longest in the history of female domination in Indian history, from 1552 - 1606.
-The strong hold of her territory was centered on North and South Kanara districts and south Goa.
+The stronghold of her territory was centered on North and South Kanara districts and South Goa.
 After the battle of Tallikota in 1565, the territory was attacked by Bijapur Sultans.
-She shifted the base from Mirjan Fort to a safe location in an island in the middle of the Sharavathi River.
-She then converted to Jainism and constructed many Jain basadis.
-In 1757, the Marathas gained control of the fort and later in 1784 it was seized by the British.
+She shifted the base from Mirjan Fort to a safe location on an island in the middle of the Sharavathi River.
+In 1757, the Marathas gained control of the fort and later it was seized by the British in 1784.

-Currently, the fort is being restored by Archaeological Survey of India (ASI).
+Currently, the fort is being restored by the Archaeological Survey of India (ASI).
 In 2001, the ASI carried excavations in the fort and unearthed several laterite structures belonging to the medieval period.
-Antiquarian findings such as a gold coins attributed to Portuguese Viceroy Conde De Sarzedas have been found with cannon balls, Chinese porcelain, clay tablets with Islamic inscriptions.
+Antiquarian findings such as gold coins attributed to Portuguese Viceroy Conde De Sarzedas have been found along with cannon-balls, Chinese porcelain, clay tablets with Islamic inscriptions.

 Timings: 8 AM to 6 PM